Entanglement from superradiance and rotating quantum fluids of light: Introduction

-The ability to create isolated ergoregions is promising, as it permits the investigation of the properties of superradiant emission by controlling the input state at will.
+The ability to create stable horizonless ergoregions is promising, as it permits the investigation of the quantum properties of superradiant emission by controlling the input state at will.
 Observing entanglement generated in pair-production processes has remained a challenge.
 We argue that the ability of ergoregions to amplify entanglement combined with the unique capabilities of fluids of light offer a promising avenue to achieve this benchmark.
-This article lays the theoretical groundwork and presents experimental progress toward the observation of entanglement from rotational superradiance.
+This article lays the theoretical groundwork toward the observation of entanglement from rotational superradiance.
+The numerical configuration found here can be implemented experimentally, paving the way for the experimental investigation of rotational superradiance from stable ergosurfaces.